kyma-project/community/concepts/observability-configurable-logging/07-multiple-logpipeline-investigation.md

 This document investigates the side effects that may come up when, for example, the logging backend defined by users stops working.

-## Setup
+## Basic Setup

 The investigated configuration uses the `filesystem buffering`.
 When one of the log pipeline outputs fails, the logs are buffered on the filesystem.
 In contrast, the `in-memory` buffer has the disadvantage that if the Fluent Bit Pod is restarted, logs can be lost.
 During the test, we referred to the Fluent Bit knowledge article about [Buffering & Storage](https://docs.fluentbit.io/manual/administration/buffering-and-storage).

-The setup consisted of following items:
+The setup consisted of the following items:
 1. Kyma with telemetry operator
 2. Two outputs, deployed in the Kyma cluster:
     - Loki, which comes with Kyma